Equus Yoga's New Teacher

 We are all very busy.
 Being busy has become a trait that is revered.
 How busy are you?
 How much can you get done in one day?
 And then this child here, and that child there, and then, and then, and then.....I'm not sure who this serves, if it is done in haste and a desire to receive accolades for 'busyness'.
 And yet, sometimes these things have to get done and we are busy, honestly busy.
 In this case, we have a choice in each moment, these tasks can be done with stress, or with ease.
 Illness has forced me to choose ease.
 Illness has stopped me in my tracks to force 'stillness' into my being.
 Injury- pain because of movement, brings mindfulness.
 When my footsteps were too heavy or fast, it hurt my head.
 I had to slow it down so much that I had to feel my feet meet the earth.
 Every step.
 All day long.
 Or it I lifted my arm at a certain angle, there was pain, I had to use my other arm to open doors...how many times I instantly went to use the injured body part, but mindfulness had to come into play.
 I had to speak with care.
 I moved slower, I felt deeper.
 If people and things had to race bye me, so be it.
 The color and smell of the lilacs were never so pungent.
 This face of Coqui's was never so dear, as I traced the black around her eyes, and felt her soft fur.

 Healing lasted years, because I was not 'getting' my lesson.
 I would feel really good and say 'yes, I can race around again..." apparent'y there were other plans for me, so there were more than one head bonk.
 My son's bunk bed, my daughter body checking my head when she jumped up, there were at least 5 mini bonks that set me back for months at a time.
 For me, these last few years of 'forced mindfulness' has been one of my greatest teachers.
-My multiple injuries has let me down the road of how to be a better yoga teacher and meet the needs of all the different shapes/sizes and past injuries that meet me on their mat each week.
+My multiple injuries has led me down the road of how to be a better yoga teacher and meet the needs of all the different shapes/sizes and past injuries that meet me on their mat each week.
 It has slowed my teaching style down, and in turn as allowed me to share the moments between the postures with my students.
 How many moments do we miss?
 There is so much juice left in that lime, in that moment, in that color, in that bird song, in cooking dinner while cutting vegetables.
-In my personal life, it is forced me more into balance, and realize when I choose to do something, I can do it with ease, without haste or rushing.
-Most of all, it has gifted me this level of awareness and mindfulness and helped me to be aware of what I bring to the people and animals around me.
-It is forcing me to be responsible for the energy that I bring to everyone/thing.
+In my personal life, it is forced me into balance, and realize when I choose to do something, I can do it with ease, without haste or rushing.
+Most of all, it has gifted me this level of awareness and consciousness and helped me to be aware of what I bring to the people and animals around me.
+It has forced me to be responsible for the energy that I bring to everyone/thing.
 Especially my wilds.
 Coqui and Belle.
 As in addition to illness and injury bringing stillness and mindfulness to each moment, my wilds remind me in each and every interaction if I am present or not and if my energy that I am presenting is congruent to the energy on the inside.
 Because there are no secrets with them.
 And when working with an animal that outweighs you and survival is the first thing on their mind, being present is the biggest gift you can give yourself and to those around you.